-Frontman Ezra Koenig has spent the summer teasing festival audiences with updates.
-Back in August, the band performed at Chicago’s Lollapolooza and shared five new songs.
+Frontman Ezra Koenig has spent last summer teasing festival audiences with updates.
+In August 2018, the band performed at Chicago’s Lollapolooza and shared five new songs.
 He also revealed that the album is completed.
 He explained: “I wanted to tell you that the album is done now.
 “I mean, we’re mastering itM but it’s done.
 More on that to come – in the meantime, just enjoy the rest of your summer.”

 Later in the summer, at End of the Road Festival in Dorset, south-west England, he took questions from the audience – it sort of descended into a Q&A – and said: “When’s the new album coming out?
 “Oh, who cares?
 No, it’s done.
 We’ll talk about that later.”